PCvolt/Hisoutensoku-LabTool/README.md

 - Display of **grazing** in *transparent*, **CH** in *red*, **invulnerability** in *blue* (do not trust it for DP moves, as they are strangely hardcoded).
 - **Position management**: 5 hardcoded positions + 1 position customizable with the save key, press 4, 1, 2, 3, 6 or 5 with the reset key.
 You can set your own keys in the .ini file.
 ### FRAMEDATA (Displayed on windows console)
-- **Trademash time** in a blockstring and between two hits, even if instantly mashable strings.
-If nothing is displayed, the string is tight.
+- **Gap time** in a blockstring and between two hits.
+If nothing is displayed, the string is tight, else, it is safely mashable by the amount displayed on the console.
 - **Frame advantage**: both characters must be on ground for the result to be displayed.
 - **Highjump cancel advantage**: p2 remains on the ground while p1 must hjc for the result to be displayed.